christiancioffi/CTF_Write-ups/UIUCTF_2023/WEB/Peanut-XSS/README.md

 ## Context

-This challenge is about a DOM XSS.
+This challenge is about a DOM XSS (and HTML Obfuscation).

 ## Exploring the challenge